Elizabeth Hurley, 52, Goes Topless Under See Through Kaftan In Revealing Photo, Reports ‘Express’

 In an interview, Hurley revealed that she stays in shape by hiking and walking with her dogs.
 On the diet side, she avoids eating late and opts for healthy meals made up of whole grains, fish, and greens, reports Women’s Health magazine.

-52-year-old shared the braless photo of herself posing on a cliffside overlooking the Mediterranean Sea (see photo here).
+The 52-year-old shared the braless photo of herself posing on a cliffside overlooking the Mediterranean Sea (see photo here).
 Opting to go topless under the kaftan got a huge reaction from fans who praised her youthful looks and fit body.

 Hurley has been married twice and has a son with Steve Bing.
 She was engaged to Australian cricket star Shane Warne but they ended their relationship in 2013.